 My guide that day was Vincent “Roag” Best, the son of The Beatles road manager Neil Aspinall and Mona Best, mother of the original Beatles drummer Pete Best.

-It turns out that The Magical Beatles Museum belongs to Roag who has been a collector of Beatles memorabilia for over thirty years.
+It turns out that The Liverpool Beatles Museum belongs to Roag who has been a collector of Beatles memorabilia for over thirty years.
 It is now the largest singularly owned authentic Beatles collection in the world, spread over three floors highlighting key moments and music in the history of the band.

 My family connections to The Beatles have inspired me to collect, store and cherish the items that will be on display.
 The time is now right for me to share them with the public, so that they too can hear the stories and share the memories we’ve all held so dear since the Beatles began.Roag Best – Son of Neil Aspinall and brother to Pete Best